 In all our agreements, we have a standard clause providing for payment by standing order, but our document generation software allows you to change this.

-You can either use your own wording, or one of our pre drafted payment clauses which you will find in the payment clauses page also linked above (it's the EXTRA in the top links).
+You can either use your own wording or one of our pre-drafted payment clauses which you will find in the payment clauses page also linked above (it's the EXTRA in the top links).

 Our tenancy agreements are fairly comprehensive but it is impossible to cover all situations.
 There may be something particular you want to include which is not there, or you may want to change one of our existing clauses.